 - Dried thyme: if you don't have dried thyme, you can substitute 2 teaspoons fresh thyme instead.
 Or, you can substitute another dried herb such as rosemary, parsley, or oregano.

 - Russet potatoes: this variety of potato is perfect for roasting in the oven.
-I discuss more about other types of potatoes that can be used in the Recipe FAQs section below.
+(I discussed more about other types of potatoes that can be used in the intro section above.)

 Step by step photos